fidabhittani/f1stats/README.md

 ## Technologies.
 	- As per requirment, Angularjs is conveniently used to create SPA application
 	- Simple Custom CSS are used.
 	- CSS used are a little Goldplated, Because the reason that the Application is related to sports and sports people like application with heavy CSS.

-## Additional Info
+## Tests

-TBD
+Karma Test runner is being setup with jasmine for test framework Well, not complete unit tests were written, but Testing process is a part of application and you can write any tests inside of tests folder using Jasmine.
+Karma is all configured to run tests.

+too run tests. do ## karma start

+## Running Application flow
+  - bower install
+  - npm install
+  - npm start
+  - karma start (for tests)